1 Data privacy means mutual trust at SPITCH

 To the extent that we do not use your data for further advertising purposes (see 3.5 SPITCH online presence and Website optimisation), we shall store the data collected as necessary for fulfilment of the contract for the term of the contract.
 After expiration of this time period, we shall retain the information about the contractual relationship, which must be retained in accordance with commercial and tax law, for the legally defined time periods.
 During this time period, the data shall only be processed again in the event of a review by the financial administration.

-Your payment data shall be shared with the payment service provider engaged by us in order to process the payment(s).
+Furthermore, in order to enter into the purchase contract, it is necessary for your payment data to be shared with the payment service provider engaged by us in order to process the payment(s).
 The respective data shall be transferred solely for the respective purposes and shall be erased after successful payment.

 3.3.1 Update your marketing preferences